Introducing holidays to Goa

 Take some time to venture away from the beach and you’ll find another side to Goa.
 Days out could see you admiring the brilliant architecture of churches, cathedrals and temples in the capital, Panjim.
 Take a boat ride up the River Sal to catch a glimpse of a bluenose dolphin or haggle in the markets for traditional handicrafts and hand painted ceramics.

 The perfect destination to soak up sun and culture, you’ll never run out of things to do in Goa.
 Known best for its eclectic mixture of beaches and wildlife, there’s no limit on the natural beauty that will surround you no matter where you roam here.
+You can seek out some of Goa’s more cultural offerings, such as the Anjuna flea market and the Butterfly Conservatory of Goa.

 History buffs will relish the stunning architecture that provides an insight into Goa’s story from past to present.
 Meanwhile those seeking the hustle bustle of native life will enjoy spending time at one of the many outdoor flea markets, great for mingling with the locals or buying memory trinkets to take back home.